History

 August 24

-- Mumford and Sons return for a midnight show and bring specials guests Tom Morello, Mark Hoppus and T Bone Burnett on stage to perform with them.
+- Mumford and Sons return for a midnight show and bring special guests Tom Morello, Mark Hoppus, and T Bone Burnett on stage to perform with them.

 September 3

-- Faith No More play a surprise midnight show in support of their new album Sol Invictus.
+- Faith No More plays a surprise midnight show in support of their new album Sol Invictus.

 2016

-- Bonnie Raitt, Eagles/Frey collaborator Jack Tempchin, Lee Ann Womack, the Civil Wars’ John Paul White, Brandi Carlile and Jack Ingram all perform at Americana’s Pre-Grammy Salute to Glenn Frey, who passed away January 18.
+- Bonnie Raitt, Eagles/Frey collaborator Jack Tempchin, Lee Ann Womack, the Civil Wars’ John Paul White, Brandi Carlile, and Jack Ingram all performed at Americana’s Pre-Grammy Salute to Glenn Frey, who passed away on January 18.

 - Weezer returns to the Troubadour in support of their “White Album.”